karttur/AI4SH-db/_posts/2024/2024-03-08-ai4sh-db_sampleevent.markdown

 ## Outline

-The schema **samples** is meant to cover the actual soil sampling and the samples, but not the in-situ analysis results.
-The data to register in **samples** include sampling method, number and depth of sub-samples taken at each sample point and macro-characteristics of the directly (with human senses) observed (below ground) soil profiles.
-The landscape (above ground) characteristics, the cultivation methods and its history are registered in the _landscape_ and _landstate_ schemas.
-The analysis results from the in-situ method measurements are in separate schemas for each method.
+The schema **sample_event** covers metadata of soil sampling events.
+Actual soil observation and the results of the in-situ methods applied are registered in other schemas.
+The data to register in **sample_event** include responsible user, sampling method(s), and number and depth of sub-samples taken at each sample point.

-The _samples_ schema is linked to the schema for **users** (for registering the person[s] performing the sampling) and to the schema **sites**.
+The **sample_event** schema is linked to the schema for **users** (for registering the person[s] performing the sampling) and to the schema **sites**.
 From the **sites** schema each sampling event will relate to information on:

 - in-situ methods to apply (table _sites.point_insitu_methods_), and
 - point id (table _sites.samplepoint_) that links to both the site and the pilot.